Lets talk about some, for instance that I like.

 Caution: make sure all the steam is out of the pressure cooker before removing the lid.

 Placed the cooked potatoes and cabbage in the pressure cooker with the corned beef, let soak some.
-The juice of the corned beef is what make the cabbage and potatoes taste so good, along with that great tasting corned beef.
+The juice of the corned beef is what makes the cabbage and potatoes taste so good, along with that great-tasting corned beef.